GraphGT/GraphGT.github.io/dataset.md

 **Description**

-It is an enumeration of around 134k sta- ble organic molecules with up to 9 heavy atoms (carbon, oxygen, nitrogen and fluorine).
+It is an enumeration of around 134k stable organic molecules with up to 9 heavy atoms (carbon, oxygen, nitrogen and fluorine).
 As no filtering is applied, the molecules in this dataset only reflect basic structural constraints.

 **Acknowledgements**

-R. Ramakrishnan, P. O. Dral, M. Rupp, and O. A. Von Lilien- feld, “Quantum chemistry structures and properties of 134 kilo molecules,” Scientific data, vol. 1, no. 1, pp. 1–7, 2014.
+R. Ramakrishnan, P. O. Dral, M. Rupp, and O. A. Von Lilienfeld, “Quantum chemistry structures and properties of 134 kilo molecules,” Scientific data, vol. 1, no. 1, pp. 1–7, 2014.

 ---